leios/gpu-handbook/src/content/abstractions.md

 And there you have it!
 You've just executed your first function on the GPU.
+Note that in this case, we switched things up a bit and used the `.+=` command instead of `.=`.
+This simply means that we added 1 to every element (the `+=` operation) instead of setting every element equal to (`=`) 1.
-But we probably want to do things way more complicated than just adding one to every element of an array, so let's look at a few quick examples of broadcasting in practice.
+That said, we probably want to do things way more complicated than just adding one to every element of an array, so let's look at a few quick examples of broadcasting in practice.

 !!! tip "What's up with the semicolon (`;`)?"
     In the Julia REPL, you can add a semicolon (`;`) to the end of a line if you do not want to show the output immediately.